aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/510_Scenario/intro.md

 In this section, we take a look at how to build the private EKS cluster in distinct stages designed to reflect different responsibility and minimum privilege models that are sometimes seen in large organizations.

-The build out of our private EKS Cluster is divided into these stages, each of which could be performed by a separate team.
+The build out of our private EKS Cluster is divided into the following stages, each of which could be performed by a separate team.

 You will perform each of these stages in turn as you progress through the workshop.